 The current version of the KeY-Tool is far from being a polished and universally applicable tool.
-Especially the JML interface, JMLKeY, is very much work in progress.
-Moreover the JML semantics are still subject to discussions, not to mention that there is no formal semantics for JML.
-Thus, bugs and inadequacies between the original JML semantics and the (implicitly given) semantics in KeY are be possible.
+Especially the JML interface, JMLKeYis, very much work in progress.
+Moreover the JML semantics is still subject to discussions, not to mention that there is no formal semantics for JML.
+Thus, bugs and inadequacies between the original JML semantics and the (implicitely given) semantics in KeY may be possible.